-Type 1 diabetes in children is a medical disorder characterised by the inability of your child’s body to no longer produce a vital hormone known as insulin.
+Type 1 diabetes in children is a medical disorder characterized by the inability of the child’s body to no longer produce a vital hormone known as insulin.
 Every child needs the insulin hormone to survive, so the missing insulin will need to be replaced with injections or an insulin pump.
-Type 1 diabetes in children may be also be known as juvenile diabetes or insulin-dependent diabetes.
+Type 1 diabetes in children is also known as juvenile diabetes or insulin-dependent diabetes.

 Diagnosing and managing type 1 diabetes in children can be overwhelming, particularly in the beginning.
-All of a sudden, you and your child, irrespective of age, will have to learn how to give injections, count carbohydrates and monitor blood sugar level.
+All of a sudden, the parents and the child, irrespective of age, will have to learn how to give injections, count carbohydrates, and monitor blood sugar levels.

-Unfortunately, there’s no cure for type 1 diabetes in children yet.
-However, it can be managed, and the several advances that have been made in blood sugar monitoring and insulin delivery have helped improved blood sugar management and life quality for children with type 1 diabetes.
+Unfortunately, there’s no cure for type 1 diabetes in children.
+However, it can be managed, and the several advances that have been made in blood sugar monitoring and insulin delivery have helped improve blood sugar management and improve quality of life for children with type 1 diabetes.

 It should be known that type 1 diabetes is an autoimmune disorder.
-It develops when the pancreas is no longer able to produce insulin as a result of attacks from the immune system on the cells that produce insulin, which leads to their destruction.
-Insulin is an important hormone in the body and it’s needed to let glucose (blood sugar) move from the bloodstream into the body’s cells, where it can be used for energy or stored up for later use.
+It develops when the pancreas can no longer produce insulin due to attacks from the immune system on the cells that produce insulin, which leads to their destruction.
+Insulin is an essential hormone in the body, and it’s needed to let glucose (blood sugar) move from the bloodstream into the body’s cells, which can be used for energy or stored for later use.

-In the absence of insulin, glucose cannot get into the body cells to do its work, and as a result, continues to stay in the bloodstream.
+In the absence of insulin, glucose cannot enter the body cells to do its work, and as a result, it continues to stay in the bloodstream.
 This leads to high blood sugar levels, which in turn leads to diabetes.

-Type 1 diabetes in children can be in various forms which gave rise to the various classes of the disease.
+Type 1 diabetes in children can be in various forms, which give rise to different classes of the disease.
 The is outlined as follows